saroj379/Compressor-Decompressor-Desk-App/README.md

 ![Open File chooser](https://github.com/saroj379/Compressor-Decompressor-Desk-App/blob/main/ScreemShot/Screenshot%202023-08-14%20173740.png)
-<p>Compressed file will show as like this zip format with taking less space (memory).</p>
+<p>Successful Dialog message when able to compress a file successfully.</p>

 ![Compressed file](https://github.com/saroj379/Compressor-Decompressor-Desk-App/blob/main/ScreemShot/Screenshot%202023-08-14%20173840.png)
 <p>As per requirement we want the original file of the compressed one.
-So we have to click the decompressed option to decompress button then it will open a File-Chooser .</p>
+So we have to click the decompressed option to decompress button then it will open a File-Chooser .
+Compressed files will show in this zip format, taking less space (memory).</p>

 ![Select file to Deompress](https://github.com/saroj379/Compressor-Decompressor-Desk-App/blob/main/ScreemShot/Screenshot%202023-08-14%20173911.png)